miller-time/chess.js/README.md

 and a weird graphics library with a lot of boilerplate I didn't understand.
 My skills were as green as a meadow, and my code ended up disgusting.
 The game, nevertheless, was buggy and unmaintainable.

 For a long time I've wanted to try again.
-I'm going to use JQuery and regular objects to do it from scratch, just for fun.
+This was done with only jQuery, just for fun.

 To Do
 =====